Missing 73-year-old in Louisville

 She was wearing a purple shirt with black stripes, brown shorts and a tan baseball cap.

-She’s described as 5’2″ tall, weighing around 140 pounds, with gray/blue eyes and a British accent.
+She’s described as 5 feet 2 inches tall, weighing around 140 pounds, with gray-blue eyes and a British accent.
 She also wears glasses.

 Police said she was leaving for a walk when she was last seen, and is not believed to be in a vehicle because she does not drive or own a car.